The Audience (2013 play)

 The Audience is a play by the British playwright and screenwriter Peter Morgan.
-The play centres on weekly meetings, called audiences, between Queen Elizabeth II, originally played by Helen Mirren, and her prime ministers.
+The play centres on weekly meetings, called audiences, between Queen Elizabeth II (originally played by Helen Mirren) and her prime ministers.
 It premiered in the West End in 2013, at the Gielgud Theatre.
 A Broadway production opened in 2015, also starring Mirren.
 A West End revival played in London in 2015 starring Kristin Scott Thomas in the lead role.

 Overview

-The Audience is centred on the weekly audiences given by Queen Elizabeth II to Prime Ministers from her accession in 1952 to the present day.
-Three Prime Ministers are omitted from the play: Harold Macmillan, Sir Alec Douglas-Home and Edward Heath are not featured.
+The Audience is centred on the weekly audiences given by Queen Elizabeth II to Prime Ministers from her accession in 1952 until her death.
+Three Prime Ministers are omitted from the play: Harold Macmillan, Alec Douglas-Home and Edward Heath are not featured.
 Tony Blair originally did not feature in the play, but was added when the play transferred to Broadway, replacing James Callaghan, who was excluded from subsequent productions.
 Advice regarding the political and historical content of the weekly audiences was provided by Professor Vernon Bogdanor (Emeritus Professor of Government at Oxford University), the former tutor of David Cameron, Prime Minister from 2010 until 2016.
+The play takes place in the Queen's audience room at Buckingham Palace.

 Production history

+West End (2013)

 The Audience is written by British playwright and screenwriter Peter Morgan.
 Its premiere production opened in the West End at the Gielgud Theatre on 15 February 2013, with its press night on 5 March.
 The play featured Helen Mirren as Queen Elizabeth II; the actress had played the same role in the 2006 film The Queen, which was also written by Morgan.
 The play was directed by Stephen Daldry, with costume design by Bob Crowley, lighting design by Rick Fisher, sound by Paul Arditti, music by Paul Englishby and video design by Ian William Galloway.
 A typical West End performance ran two hours and 30 minutes, including one interval.

 Following the death of former prime minister Margaret Thatcher, who is featured during the play's run, Morgan made a speech to the audience to mark her passing.
 Subsequently, a reference to the late prime minister's death and the Queen's attendance at her funeral was added as a part of the Queen's dialogue with David Cameron.
 The production was broadcast live to cinemas as part of National Theatre Live on 13 June 2013.
 The initial broadcast broke the record for most people watching a production live since the scheme began, with nearly 80,000 people watching in the UK and 30,000 people in North America.
 Further encore screenings were later broadcast.

+Broadway (2015)

 The play began a limited Broadway engagement from 8 March to 28 June 2015, at the Gerald Schoenfeld Theatre, with previews from 14 February 2015.
 Helen Mirren reprised her role of Queen Elizabeth II in this production, alongside fellow original cast members Geoffrey Beevers, Michael Elwyn, Richard McCabe and Rufus Wright.